dedunu/tech/_posts/2015-12-13-list-all-links-from-rss-link-using.md

 ---
 layout: post
-title: List all the links from RSS link using Python
+title: "List all the links from RSS link using Python"
 ---

 Blogs and news sites use RSS(Rich Site Summary) feeds.
 Python can be used to fetch updates.
 I have written a simple program which can fetch RSS feed and print links.